softprops/zoey/README.md

 val cli = zoey.ZkClient(connectStr, sessionTimeout = 10.seconds)
 ```

-Once you've created a client, you may which to configure it's _mode_ of operation.
-Typically this will be one of ephemeral or persistent and optional sequential.
+Once you've created a client, you may which to configure it's [mode](http://zookeeper.apache.org/doc/r3.4.6/api/org/apache/zookeeper/CreateMode.html) of operation.
+Typically this will be one of ephemeral or persistent and optionally sequential.
-The client mode dictates how long of information is stored on zookeeper servers when writing to information.
+The client mode defines the semantics for how long of information written to zookeeper is stored.
 The default is persistent.

 Zoey's client interfaces produce immutable instances but who share a client connection.
 Keep this in mind when storing references to client instances.